 A statistical model for winds in Ottawa was developed from approximately 40 years of hourly meteorological wind data recorded at Ottawa Macdonald-Cartier International Airport and obtained from Environment and Climate Change Canada.
 Wind speed and direction data were analyzed for each month of the year in order to determine the statistically prominent wind directions and corresponding speeds, and to characterize similarities between monthly weather patterns.
 Based on this portion of analysis, the four seasons are represented by grouping data from consecutive months based on similarity of weather patterns, and not according to the traditional calendar method.
-The winter season is defined as December-March, spring as April-May, summer as June-September, and autumn as October-November.
+Summer is defined as June-September, autumn as October and November, winter as December-March, and spring as April and May.

 The statistical model of the Ottawa area wind climate, which indicates the directional character of local winds on a seasonal basis, is illustrated on the following page.
-The plots illustrate seasonal distribution of measured wind speeds and directions in kilometers per hour (km/h).
+The plots illustrate the seasonal distribution of measured wind speeds and directions in kilometers per hour (km/h).
 Probabilities of occurrence of different wind speeds are represented as stacked polar bars in sixteen azimuth divisions.
 The radial direction represents the percentage of time for various wind speed ranges per wind direction during the measurement period.
 The preferred wind speeds and directions can be identified by the longer length of the bars.
 For Ottawa, the most common winds occur for westerly wind directions, followed by those from the east, while the most common wind speeds are below 36 km/h.
 The directional preference and relative magnitude of wind speed changes somewhat from season to season.

-SEASONAL DISTRIBUTION OF WIND OTTAWA MACDONALD-CARTIER INTERNATIONAL AIRPORT
+SEASONAL DISTRIBUTION OF WIND